Tauwasser/GBCartFlasher/README.md

 ## Legalese

 I'm not affiliated with Nintendo in any way.
-Neither are Kraku or Chroost.
+Neither are Kraku or Chroost or Bazz.

 Game Boy® is a registered trademark by Nintendo.
 Nintendo® is a registered trademark.
 All other trademarks are property of their respective owner.